-Loss of life was once a tragic but common occurrence among fishermen.
-It remains a precarious profession but in the 19th century, when the Scottish fleets were at their greatest strength, men faced a daily battle to make a living and, too often, risked their lives doing so.
+Loss of life was always a tragic, but at one time common, occurrence among fishermen.
+It remains a precarious profession but in the 19th century, when the Scottish fleet was at its greatest strength, men faced a daily battle to make a living and, too often, risked their lives doing so.

-While that was all true, along the east coast of Fife tragedy could unfold in sight of home lights, with wives and children watching a gruesome battle to survive rage before them.
+While that was all true, along the east coast of Fife tragedy could unfold in sight of home lights, with wives and children watching a harrowing struggle to survive unfold before them.

 The Forth offered a rich harvest for the area’s fishermen but the hazards were as great as the open sea.
 Newspaper reports from that time tell of wives and children anxiously following the boats as the crews struggled to find a harbour or safe inlet if caught in a sudden storm.